ballerina-platform/ballerina-dev-website/downloads/swan-lake-release-notes/swan-lake-alpha4/swan-lake-alpha4-release-note.md

 ##### NATS Package Updates

- - The client and listener inits are updated.
+ - The `init` methods of the client and listener are updated.

 ```ballerina
 nats:Client client = check new(url=”http://google.com:9090”, ssl=config);